Re-elect a water lawyer to serve on the Central Arizona Water Conservation District Board of Directors.

 I have dedicated my career to solving Arizona’s water and natural resource challenges.
 In addition to serving as Secretary of the Central Arizona Water Conservation District Board of Directors, I am Chair of the Central Arizona Groundwater Replenishment District and Underground Storage Committee as well as a Commissioner on the Arizona Water Banking Authority.
 In addition, I am a Fellow of the Flinn-Brown Civic Leadership Academy, and I recently earned the Public Leadership Credential from Harvard Kennedy School.

-Alexandra has dedicated her career to solving Arizona’s water and natural resource challenges.
-The depth and breadth of her experience as a water attorney give her a unique and diverse understanding of the issues related to management of Arizona’s Colorado River supplies.
-She has experience working on the general stream adjudications and Indian water rights settlements, as well as surface water rights, groundwater management and the Law of the Colorado River.
+As an attorney with TSL Law Group PLC, I enjoy seeking creative solutions that benefit all parties in resolving difficult and complex challenges.
+The depth and breadth of my experience as a water resources attorney give me a unique and diverse understanding of the issues related to management of Arizona’s Colorado River supplies.
+I have experience working on the general stream adjudications and Indian water rights settlements, as well as surface water rights, groundwater management and the Law of the Colorado River.